JohnRDOrazio/jQuery-Clock-Plugin/README.md

 $("#clock").clock({"timestamp":customtimestamp});
 ```

-This functionality can be useful to use server timestamp instead of client timestamp.
-Say you use php to set the value of a hidden input field to the server timestamp:
+This functionality can be useful to use a server timestamp (such as produced by a php script) instead of a client timestamp (such as produced by javascript).
+Let's say you use php to set the value of a hidden input field to the server timestamp:
 ```PHP
 <?php
 echo "<input id='servertime' type='hidden' val='".time()."' />";
 ?>
 ```
-You can then start your clock using that timestamp (you must turn the string into a number with parseFloat, then multiply by 1000 for milliseconds):
+You can then start your clock using that timestamp.
+Remember however that php timestamps don't include milliseconds, whereas javascript timestamps do, so you must first multiply the value by 1000 before passing it into the plugin (it can also be a good idea to make sure it's a number and not a text value using parseFloat):
 ```JavaScript
 servertime = parseFloat( $("input#servertime").val() ) * 1000;
 $("#clock").clock({"timestamp":servertime});